Mary Mitchinson

 About me

 It helps to talk - an attentive listener, in a confidential environment, offers a unique space for different ways of thinking and being to emerge, through examining your life and relationships, past and present.
-You may have particular difficult experiences to speak about - but it may not necessarily be clear what is troubling you.
+You may have particular difficult experiences to speak about - but it may not be clear just what is troubling you.
 A psychoanalytic approach recognises that as well as our conscious minds, we also live in the unconscious and may not know the cause of our suffering.

 I work with adults on a one to one basis, usually in person and occasionally online, in London SE15.
 Sessions are up to 50 minutes, once per week or more frequently.
 Please get in touch if you have any questions about psychotherapy or would like to arrange a consultation.